Detecting and Mitigating DDoS Attacks with AI: A Survey: Taxonomies of DDoS Attacks and AI-Based Detection/Mitigation Solutions

 \section{Taxonomies of DDoS Attacks and AI-Based Detection/Mitigation Solutions}

+In this section, we start by describing our literature selection process for the different taxonomies involving DDoS attacks and their AI-based mitigation solutions.

+We surveyed research articles from 2016 to 2026 that studied DDoS detection and mitigation techniques that process network data and make decisions with Artificial Intelligence.
+This includes both shallow and recent neural network-based algorithms.
+Rarely and only where necessary, we went beyond 2016 to retrieve relevant and well-established papers in the field that mostly deal with taxonomies, datasets, or network tools.
+We focus on works that go beyond simply applying existing AI methods or present datasets and report the results, and instead promote papers that take advantage of the specific network structure, as in Section~\ref{sec:data}, or that integrate the detection in a more complex setup, partially involve attack classification, mitigation or integration in Intrusion Detection Systems (IDS).

+We queried a broad set of digital libraries in order to ensure representative coverage for the initial pool.
+The initial pool was gathered by searching for \textit{AI DDoS}, \textit{Denial of Service} on ACM Digital Library, ACL Anthology, SpringerLink, ScienceDirect, Google Scholar, arXiv, Semantic Scholar and IEEE Xplore.
+Only the first 400 entries were considered, in the order of the default filters for each one of the platforms.
+Following this step, we filtered the relevant articles only, based on the title and abstract.
+A full list of the discarded papers was not maintained.
+After the full-text review of each relevant article, the missing relevant citations and the backward references\footnote{Found using Google Scholar} were added to the pool.
+A diagram outlining the process can be found in Figure \ref{fig:PRISMA}.

+We then examined the main contributions of the remaining papers to assess whether they were a suitable fit for our survey.
+Ultimately, a study was included in our survey if it matched any of the following criteria: (a) analyzes and adapts AI-based methods in the context of DDoS detection problems, (b) discusses and proposes AI-based DDoS mitigation solutions, (c) clearly establishes attack taxonomy, or (d) introduces a new DDoS detection dataset.
+A comprehensive list of excluded studies was not kept.

+For the proposed dendrogram in Figure~\ref{fig:dendro_ward} from Section~\ref{sec:taxonomy-tfidf}, we further restricted the selected papers to the ones that focus on specific DDoS detection, mitigation, or adversarial topics.
+We eliminated papers that treated DDoS only as a particular example (but mainly focused on other technical research aspects), and papers representing surveys, datasets, taxonomies, or network aspects.
+In the end, we removed singleton clusters, papers that did not match any other similar recent research papers.
+In the interest of transparency and reproducible research, we make the automatic taxonomy algorithm publicly available together with the full and restricted set of papers, used in Figure~\ref{fig:dendro_ward}, at \url{https://codeberg.org/pirofti/anti-ddos-with-ai-survey}.

-We start by introducing a set of clear definitions for the DDoS attack categories that are meant to easily and unambiguously separate existing attack types.
+To avoid potential ambiguities, we first endeavor to introduce a set of clear definitions for the DDoS attack categories that are meant to easily and unambiguously separate existing attack types.
 Next, we provide a manual hierarchical grouping (taxonomy) of existing research on AI-based DDoS detection methods, together with an automatic clustering-based taxonomy, and compare the two.